cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/installing-the-data-experience-cinchydxd.md

 `` -d "C:\CLI Output Logs" ` ``

 {% hint style="info" %}
 Be sure that the user(s) and group(s) required to install a DX are existing in your target environment.
-If they are not, Powershell will generate an error message when you attempt to install the DX.
+If they are not, PowerShell will generate an error message when you attempt to install the DX.
 {% endhint %}

 8\.
-Enter the install parameters into the Powershell window _(Image 7)._
+Enter the install parameters into the PowerShell window _(Image 7)._

 ![Image 7: Step 8](<../../../.gitbook/assets/image (251).png>)

 9\.
 Hit **Enter** on your keyboard to run the install command.
-Once the Data Experience has been installed you will get a message in Powershell that the install was completed _(Image 8)._
+Once the Data Experience has been installed you will get a message in PowerShell that the install was completed _(Image 8)._

 ![Image 8: Step 9](<../../../.gitbook/assets/image (555).png>)